TheNewEconomy/TNE-Bukkit/Upcoming.md

         - This may be sorted by bank balances, all currencies, and all worlds.
   - World Sharing
     - Removed the need for the ShareAccounts configuration
-    - Added the ability to share configurations, balances, or both.
+    - Added the ability to share configurations, balances, or both with different worlds.
   - Mob Rewards
     - Added ability to specify the currency for mob rewards
     - Added ability to add rewards for forge mods
+    - Added ability to specify various rewards for slimes based on size.
   - Messages
     - Added ability to specify different names for various mobs for mob reward messages
   - Banks